Roznn/facial-blendshapes/README.md

 <img src="knit.png" width="400" >

-If a problem occurs when *knitting* at the stage when reading the data (package `xlsx`), a possible fix is to do the following:
+If a problem occurs when *knitting* at the stage when reading the data (package `xlsx`), a possible fix (tested in Windows 10) is to do the following:

 - Install recent java [https://www.java.com/en/download/win10.jsp](https://www.java.com/en/download/win10.jsp)

--  in R console, set variable `JAVA_HOME` with the path to you newly install Java folder e.g. (note: replace `jre1.8.0_291` with the one you have installed)
+-  in the R console, set the variable `JAVA_HOME` with the path to your newly installed Java folder e.g. (note: replace `jre1.8.0_291` with the one you have installed)

 ```
 Sys.setenv(JAVA_HOME='C:\\Program Files\\Java\\jre1.8.0_291')